pingzhang1004/DSCI403-Handwritten-Digit-Recognition/README.md

 ### This project works on the Python deep learning algorithm Convolutional Neural Networks (CNN) to build a handwritten digit recognition model using the MNIST dataset.

-#### 1.Employed the Python TensorFlow library to build a Convolutional Neural Networks (CNN) model, defining all the layers that the model is going to have, compiling the model, and training it.
+#### 1. Employed the Python TensorFlow library to build a Convolutional Neural Networks (CNN) model, defining all the layers that the model is going to have, compiling the model, and training it.

-#### 2.Compared different parameter settings of the CNN to observe how they can affect the CNN's output.
+#### 2. Compared different parameter settings of the CNN to observe how they can affect the CNN's output.

 ![image](https://github.com/pingzhang1004/DSCI403-Handwritten-Digit-Recognition/blob/main/CNN_Epoch.png)